This category refers to the basic way by which an organism obtains its food/energy for metabolism.

 - Nickrent, D. 2015.
 The Parasitic Plant Connection website.
 The Strange and Wonderful Mycoheterotrophs webpage.
 2015.
 Last updated 30-July-15.
 Department of Plant Biology, Southern Illinois University Carbondale.
 Available from: http://parasiticplants.siu.edu/Mycotrophs/Mycotrophs.html.

 Type of Spores/Gametophytes

-- Species that have one type of spore (homosporous plants) produce bisexual gametophytes.
+- Species of vascular plants that have one type of spore (homosporous plants) produce bisexual gametophytes.